AlyMokhtari7/Python_practice_code/README.md

 we can use leetcode.com this website and connect it to github; as result after few times the skill shall reveal it self.

-Hello my name is Hossein Radmard, (CS student) and maybe we could be collaborators.
+Hello my name is Hossein Radmard, (CS student) and we could be collaborators.